MoserMichael/my-notes/dev-gotchas.md

 - the architecture of the image is determined
 - if it isn't a native image, then the --platform option is set.

+Some say that adding another script like this one is just about adding another detail that needs to be remembered, however for me its a way to figure things out.
+Also it saves some time, I really think that!

 ---28/03/22 09:29:31----------------------